Hi, my name is Mary Beth Tinker.

 In the fall of 2013 we kicked off our tour on Constitution Day at the National Constitution Center in Philadelphia, then traveled 15,595 miles across the American east coast, midwest and southeast speaking to more than 20,000 students and teachers at 58 stops, including schools, colleges, churches, a youth detention facility, courts and several national conventions.

 In the spring of 2014, we moved on to schools and events in the American west, midwest and southwest, as well as a stop in Sao Paulo, Brazil, and Vancouver, Canada.

-The Tinker Tour has been also been endorsed by many of the country’s leading civics education, civil rights and journalism education and journalism groups.
+The Tinker Tour has also been endorsed by many of the country’s leading civics education, civil rights and journalism groups.
 For that, we are very proud and grateful.

 To keep the Tinker Tour rolling, you can make a tax-deductible donation to the Student Press Law Center here.
 Click on “yes” when asked if you want to dedicate your gift, then specify Tinker Tour.

 Tinker Tour, c/o Student Press Law Center, 1608 Rhode Island Ave NW, Suite 211, Washington DC 20036.

 This is an important time in history, especially for youths, who are naturally creative and hopeful, but often feel discouraged.
 They want to hear about other young people who have used their rights- and still are- to make a difference.
 On the Tinker Tour, they do!